Bill

 AI Summary

-This bill requires the Hawaii Department of Agriculture, in collaboration with the University of Hawaii College of Tropical Agriculture and Human Resources, to conduct a comprehensive study on neonicotinoids (a type of pesticide) and their impact on beehive and apiary operations in Hawaii, including those located at solar energy facilities.
-The study will investigate the benefits and disadvantages of neonicotinoids, conduct chemical trace analysis to detect the presence of these chemicals in beehives, apiaries, and their food products, measure concentration levels of neonicotinoids and their derivatives, and assess any observed impacts on bee operations.
-The department is mandated to submit a detailed report to the legislature no later than twenty days before the 2026 regular session, including science-based recommendations on neonicotinoid use and regulation in the state.
-To support this research, the bill appropriates an unspecified sum from the state's general revenues for the fiscal year 2025-2026, with funds to be managed by the Department of Agriculture.
-The act is set to take effect on July 1, 2025, signaling a proactive approach to understanding and potentially mitigating the effects of these pesticides on Hawaii's bee populations.
+This bill requires the Hawaii Department of Agriculture, in collaboration with the University of Hawaii College of Tropical Agriculture and Human Resources, to conduct a comprehensive study on neonicotinoids (a type of pesticide known for potentially harming bee populations).
+The study will investigate the benefits and drawbacks of neonicotinoids, detect and measure chemical traces in Hawaii's beehives, apiaries, and food products, and assess any observed impacts on bee operations, including those at solar energy facilities.
+The department is mandated to submit a detailed report to the legislature by late 2025, which will include science-based recommendations for using and regulating neonicotinoids in the state.
+The bill appropriates state funding for the study, with expenses to be managed by the Department of Agriculture, and is set to take effect on July 1, 2025.
+This research aims to provide critical insights into the potential environmental and agricultural implications of neonicotinoid use in Hawaii.

 Committee Categories